dendriel/rozsa-events-collector/README.md

 ## TODO

+- Allow to setup multiple flows from annotations
-- Allows to setup multiple flows based on config
+- Allow to setup multiple flows based on config
 - Capture on records
 - Create performance tests
 - Add reflection caching